dshieble/dshieble.github.io/_posts/2017-4-16-deep-taylor-lrp.md

 Layerwise Relevance Propagation (LRP) is a technique for determining which features in a particular input vector contribute most strongly to a neural network's output.
 The technique was originally described in [this paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140).

-The goal of LRP is to define some quantity R over the input vector such that we can express the network output as the sum of the input relevances:
+The goal of LRP is to define some relevance measure R over the input vector such that we can express the network output as the sum of the values of R:

 ![relevance sum equation](/img/relevance_sum.png)